AviShah10/nba-playoff-prediction/README.md

   - Plus-minus points differential (PM)

 #### Feature Selection

 We experimented with some backwards feature selection, particularly by removing some features that we believed to be less relevant (i.e. 'TEAM', 'YEAR', and 'MATCHUP' ratio, although we re-included 'MATCHUP') in order to see if it led to better results.
-We plan in the coming weeks to continue with backwards feature selection using research to determine what statistics are less relevant.
-We also plan to expand to include some additional features, using advanced metrics such as true shooting percentage, defensive efficience, etc. to see if those may also help with our model performance.
+We also used Principle Component Analysis (PCA) on our dataset for diminsionality reduction on our selected feature set.

 ### Training Models

-Thus far, we have created two models for predicting which NBA teams will be making the playoffs for any given season: a logistic regression model and a support vector machine (SVM) model.
+We have created four supervised learning models for predicting which NBA teams will be making the playoffs for any given season: a logistic regression model and a support vector machine (SVM) model, a Random Forest Classifier model, and a Decision Tree Classifier model.

-For both our logistic regression and SVM models, we proceeded with the same following steps.
+For all four of our supervised learning models, we proceeded with the same following steps.
 We used the mid-season averages for each team from the years 2000 (1999-2020 season) to 2020 (2019-2020 season) as the training data.
 We used the mid-season averages for each team for the 2021 and 2022 seasons as training data for predicting the 2021 and 2022 playoffs, respectively.

-So far, we have ran the models on all features in our dataset including WLPCT, MATCHUP, FGM, FGA, FGPCT, FG3M, FG3A, FG3PCT, FTM, FTA, FTPCT, OREB, DREB, REB, AST, STL, BLK, TOV, PF, PTS, PM.
+We have ran the models on all features in our dataset including WLPCT, MATCHUP, FGM, FGA, FGPCT, FG3M, FG3A, FG3PCT, FTM, FTA, FTPCT, OREB, DREB, REB, AST, STL, BLK, TOV, PF, PTS, PM.
 We omitted the TEAM and YEAR features because they do not have an impact on the performance of the team itself.

 ## Results and Discussion: